Home » Sports Channel » Tennis

 Sports Injury Prevention: Regular Screening By Physical Therapist Recommended

-Taking a holistic approach to sports injury prevention, including regular screening by a physical therapist to identify muscle imbalances, biomechanical flaws, and prescribe corrective exercises, is critically important to the success of elite athletes, says physical therapist Patricia Ladis.
+Taking a holistic approach to sports injury prevention, including regular screening by a physical therapist to identify muscle imbalances and/or biomechanical flaws, and prescribe corrective exercises, is critically important to the success of elite athletes, says physical therapist Patricia Ladis.

 Number of Youth Tennis Players Up: USTA's Quick Start, No-Cut Programs Credited